How to avoid one-off efforts and instead implement across the enterprise

 Check all the infrastructure boxes.
 Namely: collection, connectivity, data transformation, analytics, and applications.
 Pay special attention to scalability, especially for your data-ingestion pipeline and complementary analytics capabilities.

 Mobilize all your data.
-Capturing and harmonizing your universe of data is foundational to digital innovation.
+Capturing and harmonizing your universe of data is foundational to embracing digital innovation at scale.
 It takes an engine that unifies both IT and production data — especially the streaming kind — to unlock the transformative power of technologies like AI and machine learning.
 Design and develop your IT architecture to enable this integration.

 Don’t try to build everything yourself.
 Technology is changing rapidly, and attempting to keep up on all fronts internally is a tough task.
 Choose partners that provide the underlying capabilities you don’t have and can’t develop quickly in-house.
 Look for solutions and providers that accommodate open integration standards and allow you to tailor the system to your business needs.